gorakhargosh/pyoauth/docs/source/index.rst

-Wherever possible the implementation tries to warn you about problems you may encounter when processing or building OAuth requests by using a fail-fast approach.
-For example, OAuth relies on the availability of SSL to communicate securely, and therefore, the library does check whether the OAuth endpoint URLs you specify use SSL.
-Of course, we won't stop you from forcing otherwise, but we have taken great care to ensure that you will be warned.
+Wherever possible the implementation tries to warn you about problems you may encounter when processing or building OAuth requests by using a fail-fast approach—we try to tell you as much about the problem as possible.
+For example, OAuth relies on the availability of SSL to communicate securely, and therefore, the library checks whether the OAuth endpoint URLs you specify use SSL.
+By default, the library prohibits you from using non https URLs for OAuth endpoint URLs, but you can change this behavior to suit your needs.

 Signature methods
 ~~~~~~~~~~~~~~~~~